pbklink/motif-core/etc/motif-core.api.md

     constructor();
 }

-// Warning: (ae-missing-release-tag) "LitIvemIdRecord" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export interface LitIvemIdRecord extends KeyedCorrectnessListItem {
-    // (undocumented)
-    readonly litIvemId: LitIvemId;
-}

 // Warning: (ae-missing-release-tag) "LitIvemIdRenderValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)